-Year Ended December 31, 2023 Compared to Year Ended December 31, 2022
+Year Ended December 31, 2024 Compared to Year Ended December 31, 2023

 Segment revenues.
-Our revenues from the Driver IC segment decreased by 22.8% to \$804.8 million in 2023 from \$1,042.9 million in 2022.
-The decline stemmed from reduced sales of display drivers for both large-sized and small and medium-sized sectors, driven by the prevailing weak macroeconomic conditions that adversely affected both the demand for and procurement processes of panel customers, especially within the consumer electronics sector.
+Our revenues from the Driver IC segment decreased by 6.6% to \$751.3 million in 2024 from \$804.8 million in 2023.
+The decline stemmed from reduced sales of display drivers mainly from large-sized sectors, driven by the prevailing weak macroeconomic conditions that adversely affected both the demand for and procurement processes of panel customers, as well as heightened price competition from Chinese peers.